mgradysaunders/leaf-disk-gen/README.md

 expressions via 2 real parameters.
 This is specified by the description string `"VerhoefBimodal A B"` where `A` and `B` are real numbers such that `|A| + |B| <= 1`.
+4. _Microsurface_, such that the leaf angles follow one of the two standard microsurface normal distributions, _Trowbridge Reitz (GGX)_ or _Beckmann_.
+This is specifed by the description string `"NAME ALPHAX ALPHAY"` where `NAME` is either `TrowbridgeReitz` or `Beckmann`, and `ALPHAX` and `ALPHAY` are positive floating point numbers corresponding to surface roughness in the X and Y directions.
+If these are equal, then the angle distribution is isotropic.
+Otherwise, the angle distribution is anisotropic.

 The global options `[OPTIONS]` are as follows.
 - `-s/--seed` to specify the seed for the random number generator.
 By default, this is `0`.
 - `-m/--matid` to specify the material ID number to assign to the leaf primitives.
 By default, this is `100`.
 - `-l/--lai` to specify Leaf Area Index (LAI) with respect to &ldquo;ground&rdquo; in the XY plane.
 LAI is defined as _leaf area per unit of ground area_.
 So, this indirectly controls the number of leaves generated.
 By default, this is `1`.
 - `-r/--radius` to specify the radius of leaf disks in meters.
 By default, this is `0.1`.
 - `-o/--output` to specify the output filename.
 This must end in either `.glist` or `.obj`, to designate the file as a DIRSIG GList or Wavefront OBJ respectively.
 By default, this is `leaf.glist`.
+- `-ov/--output-ver-res` to specify the output vertex resolution.
+This is the number of vertices generated on the perimeter of each triangulated disk.
+_This only affects Wavefront OBJ output_, since DIRSIG GList output uses a true disk primitive.
+By default, this is `6`.
 - `-h/--help` to display program help, which includes brief descriptions of all program options.